***Please note at the end of this post is an important deadline***

 Okay, that concludes our holiday evening lights tour.

 ***But, here’s the important business I mentioned at the top of this post.***

-December 30th at 11:59 PM is the deadline to get your FREE 150 Best Home Furnishings Sources on Etsy, AND a FREE 333 Rules and Tips You Need to Know guide.
-You need to purchase at least one of the other guides to get your freebie.
-(You can see all of the guides below) Following is a snippet about each one and a link that will give you more information, if needed.
+Tomorrow at 11:59 PM is the deadline to get your FREE 150 Best Home Furnishings Sources on Etsy, AND a FREE 333 Rules and Tips You Need to Know Guide is ending at the end of December 30, 2020, If you purchase any of the other guides. (below) Following is a snippet about each one and a link that will give you more information, if needed.

 (Clicking on the links will send you to the pages to learn more about each guide)

-Laurel’s Rolodex is a unique shopping guide that shares hundreds of my favorite sources and, especially for decorators and designers, tells you the best sources that sell directly to the design trade, especially for decorators and designers.
+Laurel’s Rolodex – A unique shopping guide that shares hundreds of my favorite sources and especially for decorators and designers tells you the best sources that sell directly to the design trade.